PangomNet/PanPlay/Releases/Master-Changelog.md

 See full formatted Master-Changelog on https://oop.ownonline.eu/changelog

 This version of the Master-Changelog here on GitHub only exists to fill the documentation gap in the repository, as the project was already started before this Git entry was created.
-No such file is maintained here on GitHub, as the chjnagelog is now managed and listed by GitHub.
+No such file is maintained here on GitHub, as the changelog is now managed and listed by GitHub.
 You can find a changelog in this form here for each version in the changelog file of the release and in the respective commit.

 ---